Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 ### Exercise: define contract api

 In the same file (ContractApi.ts), you will see the functions for each message we can send to the contract.
-For example:

 Complete the code for these functions.